magewade/bank-clients-streamlit/README.md

 ## Service:

-Streamlit service is available at [rateyourflight.streamlit.app](https://rateyourflight.streamlit.app/) via Streamlit Cloud
+Streamlit service is available at [https://bank-clients-answers.streamlit.app](https://bank-clients-answers.streamlit.app)

 To run locally, clone the repo and do the following: